siberianfox/g2wiki/Programming-TinyG2.md

 	mv TinyG2.elf.13.01 TinyG2.elf

 Plug a USB cable from the computer to the Programming port of the Due (the one closest to the power jack).
-Make sure there are no shields, programmers or other devices plugged into the Due.
+Make sure there are no shields, programmers, debuggers or other devices plugged into the Due.
 The Due does not need external power for programming - it will be powered by the USB programming cable.

 Copy and paste the following line into the Terminal window: